 The engagement partner has continual access to the approved minutes of company Board meetings and the monthly reports that the Board receives.

-The auditor in charge reports his observations from the audit and his assessment of the company’s internal controls to the full Board.
+The auditor in charge reports his observations from the audit and his assessment of the company’s internal controls to the Board as a whole.

 Over and above normal auditing duties, KPMG AB assists with due diligence reviews in conjunction with corporate acquisitions and with accounting consultations.
 Information on the remuneration of auditors is given in Note 5 to the annual report.